TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 1/1 Kings 1.15.md

 ---

-And Bath-sheba went in unto the king into the chamber: and the king was very old; and Abishag the Shunammite was ministering unto the king.
+Bathsheba went in to the king into the room.
+The king was very old; and Abishag the Shunammite was ministering to the king.